libp2p/universal-connectivity-workshop/en/rs/02-tcp-transport/lesson.md

 By default, a libp2p swarm will emit events when it starts listening, connects to peers, or encounters errors.
 You need to handle these events in your event loop.
 The connection related swarm events are all documented here in [enum SwarmEvent](https://docs.rs/libp2p/0.55.0/libp2p/swarm/enum.SwarmEvent.html).

-For now, we only care about the `ConnectionEstablished`, `ConnectionClosed`, and `OutgoingConnectionError` events because they will tell us if our dial succeeded or failed and when a successful connection has been closed.
-Notice that in the event handler for `ConnectionEstablished`, we will initiate a graceful close of the connection.
-This is just for testing purposes to ensure we can connect and disconnect successfully.
+For now, we only care about the `ConnectionEstablished`, `ConnectionClosed`, and `OutgoingConnectionError` events because they will tell us if our dial succeeded or failed and when a connection has been closed.
+In this lesson, you only have to dial the remote peer, so you don't need to handle incoming connections yet.
+If you successfully dial the remote peer, it will gracefully close the connection.
+You do not need to do anything other than what is shown below.

 Add the following code to your event loop to handle connection events caused by dialing a remote peer: